 I'm bringing my family and we want to stay on campus.
 How will we be housed?

 The dorm beds are extra long twins.
-If you are bringing young children, feel free to bring sleeping bags or pack n’ plays, and the kids may sleep in your room without incurring a fee as they will not be using a campus bed.
-Also, we do not split up families, but as many of our dorm rooms are singles, families may be housed in rooms next to one another to meet the bed needs requested.
-If you would like to bring your children and have more specific questions about housing, please call the Alumni Office at 802-443-5183 or email them at firstname.lastname@example.org.
+If you are bringing a young child, feel free to bring a pack ’n play.
+Children may sleep in your room without incurring a fee (as they will not be using a campus bed).
+We do not split up families, but as many of our dorm rooms are singles, families may be housed in rooms next to one another.
+If you have more specific questions about housing, please call the Alumni Office at 802-443-5183 or email them at firstname.lastname@example.org.

 I have kids—are there activities to occupy them?